harisbaig100/haris_baig_upshift_technical_challenge/README.md

 14. handle responsivness of different devices / also handle landscape mode
 15. Add useful comments
 16. And there is much more i can do but it depends on time, in technical interivew we can discuss this detail

+in technical interview we can discuss on more aspects of the React native technology because this is very simple app, I can spent days on this app to make it more perfect but I delivered an MVP.

+Lets connect in tech interview for more.